Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 The calibration line (blue squares) closely follows the diagonal, indicating the Naive Bayes probability outputs are well-aligned with true outcome frequencies.

-In many ML scenarios, Naive Bayes probabilities can be skewed, but here they appear quite reliable.
+In many ML scenarios, Naive Bayes probabilities can be skewed, but they appear quite reliable here.

 ![Calibration Curve: NaiveBayes](./plots/S5_calibration_NaiveBayes.png)